 - Treatment of depreciated (written down) assets versus book value

 Licensees that hold a contractor/builder grade of licence are required to meet the Minimum Financial Requirements (MFR) to obtain and maintain a QBCC licence.
-If you hold a Contractor licence, you are required to meet the 31 December 2019 annual financial reporting date, as well as meeting the MFR at all times.
-If you have not undertaken any contracting in your own right, your revenue for the period would be $0 which you would advise QBCC on the annual reporting form with details of your assets and liabilities.
+If you hold a Contractor licence, you are required to lodge your annual financial report by the required reporting day, as well as meeting the MFR at all times.
+If you have not undertaken any contracting in your own right, your revenue for the period would be $0 which you would advise QBCC on the annual reporting form.

-If you are retired, not currently trading in the building industry, an employee, or working on wages, you may wish to amend your licence to a Nominee Supervisor licence by completing the Change Licence Type form and paying the appropriate fee.
-A Nominee Supervisor licence still allows you to be the employee for a licensed company, but you are unable to contract to perform building work in your own right.
+If you are retired, not currently trading in the building industry, or an employee, you may wish to amend your licence to a Nominee Supervisor by completing the Change Licence Type form and paying the appropriate fee.
+The holder of a Nominee Supervisor licence can be the employee for a licensed company but cannot contract to perform building work in their own right.

 Licensees and applicants with the following classes do not have to meet the minimum financial requirements in certain circumstances: